 The Rules of Tenses in English Grammar

-Rules of tense in english grammar featured image
+Rules of tenses in english grammar

 Mastering English tenses can feel like a daunting task, especially if English isn’t your first language.
 You might find yourself wondering whether to say, “I work,” “I worked,” or “I will work.”
 Understanding when and how to use these different forms is essential for clear and effective communication.